sigp/lighthouse/book/src/help_vc.md

         --builder-proposals
             If this flag is set, Lighthouse will query the Beacon Node for only block headers during proposals and will sign over headers.
 Useful for outsourcing execution payload construction during proposals.
-        --prefer-builder-proposals
-            If this flag is set, Lighthouse  will always prefer blocks constructed by builders, if available.
         --disable-auto-discover
             If present, do not attempt to discover new validators in the validators-dir.
 Validators will need to be manually added to the validator_definitions.yml file.